vijithassar/multiverse-json/README.md

 # What **isn't** this?

-The build script is nothing special, so Multiverse JSON barely qualifies as software; rather, it is a **set of conventions** (arguably a **specification**) for storing written content in small logical data chunks which allow adaptive output.
+The compilation script is nothing special, so Multiverse JSON barely qualifies as software; rather, it is a **set of conventions** (arguably a **specification**) for storing written content in small logical data chunks which allow adaptive output.
 It is largely agnostic to the actual data format and could be easily reimplemented with alternate storage mechanisms; the relationships are more important than the JSON file.

 # Document Structure